What we like

 The swimming pool area in Sommerville Park is really reminiscent of the old school swimming complexes that used to exist in Singapore.

 Unfortunately, we did not manage to capture a shot of the gym, which is just at the swimming pool.
 You do get a proper gym, with equipment such as the smith machine and free weights.

 There is just so much space here, you really do have to go down to see just how much space you get, it is really refreshing from all the small condominiums that you see nowadays.

 The ground floor maisonette units are really attractive here.
 They are spacious and the open patio is great for entertaining guests.
 These lead out straight to the swimming pool.

 Tall hedges for privacy between the swimming pool and the living areas.

 One downside to these older developments is the lack of shelter.
-So if you don’t drive and are staying in one of the units that is further in, you will need to carry an umbrella with you at all times.
+So if you don’t drive and are staying in one of the units that are further in, you will need to carry an umbrella with you at all times.
 Also, you will face a bit of a walk just getting in and out of Sommerville Park itself.

 The units here do not exactly have proper car park shelter, but you do get your own dedicated car park lots.